zhangyuang/node-ffi-rs/README.md

 const a = 1
 const b = 100
 const dynamicLib = platform === 'win32' ? './sum.dll' : "./libsum.so"
-// first open dynamic library with key for close
+// First open dynamic library with key for close
 // It only needs to be opened once. open({
   library: 'libsum', // key